arturozv/notes/modern_testing.md

 ---

 - You (dev team) are not the customer
-- Customers don't want or care about software, they want their problems solved
+- Customers don't want or care about software, they want their problems solved and only they can tell if that's achieved
-- We want customer to tell us if we are solving their problem
-- Balance fallacy of now (get something done now even if it's not ready) vs failure to launch -> deliver on the right time
-- Feedback: talk to them, forums, gather data
+- Feedback: automated: gather data, manual: talk to them, forums, surveys, etc.

 ## Five - Reflect